Labs64/PluginPass/README.txt

 = 0.9.4 =
 * Update: Add legal info and references to the plugin #12
+* Update: Document MyCommerce, FastSpring as the supported payment gateways

 = 0.9.3 =
 * New: User consent before validation #13